avxsynth-testing/avxsynth-wiki/Testing-Summary.md

-#summary Documentation of current status of functionality testing.
+#Documentation of current status of functionality testing.

 # Introduction